• 01245 26 56 11

 Trevor Bolton

 Trevor started his career in the merchant shipping industry before moving into education, working mainly in universities.
 He ‘retired’ in 2019 as a University Pro Vice Chancellor.
 Since then he has developed a portfolio career, running his own growing consultancy company and serving on several boards, including the Architectural Association.
-Trevor holds degrees from three universities including a PhD from Lancaster.Trevor joined the board in March 2020 and serves on the Audit Committee.
+Trevor holds degrees from three universities including a PhD from Lancaster.Trevor joined the Board in March 2020 and serves on the Audit Committee.

 Jan Church